 One simple way to dive into the world of portrait lighting is to learn the butterfly lighting setup.
 It is easy to set up, simple to understand, and the flattering results will make both you and your subject happy!

-Off Camera Flash and Triggers
+Off-Camera Flash and Triggers

 One of the best things about the butterfly lighting setup is its simplicity.
 You need very little gear to pull it off.